BananaCrystal/external-crypto-payment/banana-crystal-payment/README.md

 > import { PaymentForm } from 'banana-crystal-payment';
 > ```

-### Modal Usage (Recommended)
+### Modal Usage

-The PaymentForm component is designed to work as a modal that pops up when needed:
+The PaymentForm component is designed to work as a responsive modal that pops up when needed:

 ```jsx
 import React, { useState } from 'react';